About

 In 2024 the Kansas Association for Conservation and Environmental Education (KACEE) honored Dr. Potts with the John K. Strickler Award, which commemorates lifetime achievement and leadership in environmental education.
 His commendation noted that he is “an exceptional example of someone that cares deeply about providing factual, common-sense education concerning wise use of our resources and the care of our natural world.
 This has helped lay the groundwork for creating generations of informed citizens in creating opinions on what all of us can do to sustain our existence on this planet.”

-Dr. Potts lives with his wife Alice Potts, also a retired teacher (whose Wichita elementary students led the campaign to get the Barred Tiger Salamander declared the Kansas State Amphibian in 1994) at an assisted living facility in Lindsborg, Kansas.
+Dr. Potts lives with his wife Alice Potts, also a retired teacher (whose Wichita elementary students led the campaign to get the Barred Tiger Salamander declared the Kansas State Amphibian in 1994) at an assisted living facility in Salina, Kansas.